perpetualintelligence/docs/docfx_project/articles/pi-cli/framework.md

 ![in-progress](https://img.shields.io/badge/status-in--progress-yellow)

 # Introduction
 "pi-cli" is the Perpetual Intelligence's cross-platform framework for building command-line systems or CLI terminals in the .NET ecosystem.
-Enterprises can create CLIs with few flags or advanced complex CLIs with organization commands, grouped commands, subcommands, and arguments. "pi-cli" makes it easy to build CLIs for your company, product, service, SaaS, or development and testing needs.
+Enterprises can create CLIs with few flags or advanced complex CLIs with organization commands, grouped commands, subcommands, and arguments. pi-cli makes it easy to build CLIs for your company, product, service, SaaS, or development and testing needs.

 **_Take your app or service to the command line with Unicode support and build your front-end CLI in any language._**